Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Introduction

 \section{Introduction}

-The goal of reasoning models is to start from a set of specific examples or observations and infer a general rule or pattern.
+The goal of reasoning models is to start from a set of specific examples or observations and to infer a general rule or pattern.
 Such models systematically manipulate and connect pieces of information to infer new conclusions and solve problems not explicitly stated in the training data.
-Building such models is a key challenge for current machine learning approaches.
-The use of iterative refinement loops on a model's outputs has become a major driver of progress in deep learning reasoning, a trend evident in both small and large-scale architectures.

-At a high level, the reasoning process in large language models (LLMs) can be viewed as a product of this same principle: a recursive, loop-like refinement of the model's own outputs \cite{hurst2024gpt, jaech2024openai}.
-Their primary reasoning mechanism, Chain-of-Thought (CoT) prompting \cite{wei2022chain}, relies on externalizing reasoning into a sequence of generated text steps.
-However, this process in LLMs demands extensive computational infrastructure, making it highly expensive.

-For smaller models, this idea is also proved itself, looped transformers \cite{giannou2023looped, yang2023looped} repeatedly apply the same transformer block with input injection at each step and achieve better performance than a standard one forward pass transformer on reasoning and meta learning tasks, why using 10x less number of parameters \cite{yang2023looped}.
+Recently, the use of latent reasoning and iterative refinement loops has become a major driver of progress in deep learning reasoning.
+Looped transformers \cite{giannou2023looped, yang2023looped} repeatedly apply the same transformer block with input injection at each step and achieve better performance than a standard forward pass transformer in reasoning and meta learning tasks, while using a 10x lower number of parameters \cite{yang2023looped}.

-Recently, models like Hierarchical Reasoning Models (HRM) \cite{wang2025hierarchical} and Tiny Recursive Models (TRM) \cite{jolicoeur2025less}, was built on the similar idea of reusing model output repeatedly in both the input and latent spaces.
-These models have demonstrated very impressive performance and even outperformed multi-billion parameter LLM models on complicated \texttt{ARC-AGI} \cite{chollet2019measure} tasks.
-However, a path of building reasoning models based on looped inference introduces a profound question.
-When a reasoning model executes a refinement step, what guaranties that it is on a path to a better answer? \textit{How can we guide the model to ensure that each step is verifiably closer to the right conclusion?}
+Recently, models like Hierarchical Reasoning Models (HRM) \cite{wang2025hierarchical} and Tiny Recursive Models \cite{jolicoeur2025less}, were built on the similar idea of reusing model output repeatedly in both the input and latent spaces.
+These models have demonstrated impressive performance and even outperformed multi-billion parameter LLM models on complicated \texttt{ARC-AGI} \cite{chollet2019measure}.

-In this paper, we propose a learning algorithm that makes the reasoning process more task-oriented.
-Our main finding is that guiding the model to predict intermediate steps via discrete diffusion (see Fig. \ref{fig:teaser}) during iterative reasoning significantly reduces training complexity and improves generalization.
-We demonstrate that, with a target for each supervision step, the \texttt{no-grad} cycles proposed for TRM and HRM can be avoided.
-Additionally, by performing a fixed number of refinement steps, we simplify training because the need to halt is eliminated.

-To formalize our approach and hypotheses regarding the efficacy of TRMs, we first model the latent reasoning process through distinct theoretical lenses, establishing a tractable and well-defined formulation.
-Specifically, we show that a TRM can be interpreted as a form of classifier-free diffusion guidance (Sec. \ref{sec:trm_cfg}).
-Furthermore, we demonstrate how asymmetric latent reasoning facilitates policy improvement that exceeds the policy inherent in the training data \cite{frans2025diffusion} (Sec. \ref{sec:trm_pi}).
-Finally, based on this formulation, we theoretically justify the benefits of step-wise guidance.